⏳ 14 min read · Last updated: August 2026

-Hydroponic dill indoors used to frustrate me.
+Hydroponic dill indoors used to frustrate me, and the reason turned out to be the container rather than anything I was feeding it.
 I started my first batch in a shallow plastic tub on my kitchen counter.
-Within three weeks, the stems grew tall and collapsed under their own weight.
-The roots turned to mush because the water got warm, leaving me with a foul smell and zero usable herbs.
-I gave up on growing this herb in my apartment for months.
+Within three weeks the stems grew tall and collapsed under their own weight.
+The roots turned to mush, because the water ran warm.
+That left me with a reservoir that smelled like a pond and zero usable herbs, so I gave up on this crop for months.

 🌿 Why Hydroponic Dill Indoors Works Best in an Individual Kratky Jar

-- Start seeds in rockwool and move them to one-quart wide-mouth jars once roots appear.
+- Start seeds in rockwool, then move them to one-quart wide-mouth jars once roots show.

-- Keep grow lights at 6 to 8 inches above the canopy to build sturdy, upright stems.
+- Keep the light 6 to 8 inches above the canopy, because distance is what builds sturdy stems.

-- Top off daily with pH-adjusted water and do a full reservoir change every 2 weeks.
+- Top off daily with plain pH-adjusted water, then do a full reservoir change every 2 weeks.

-- Run lights for 14 hours on, 10 hours off to prevent premature bolting.
+- Run lights 14 hours on, 10 hours off so the plant never reads the day length as midsummer.

-- Low budget and limited space → one-quart mason jar Kratky setup
+- Low budget and limited space → a one-quart mason jar Kratky build, since it needs no power at all

-- Why Hydroponic Dill Indoors Works Best in an Individual Kratky Jar
+- Why an Individual Kratky Jar Works Best

 - Setting Up Jars For Hydroponic Dill Indoors